argonautproject/us-core-patient-data-feed/README.md

 ## 1. Overview

-This guidance describes the "Patient Data Feed", an optional feature for servers implementing US Core.
-It defines a canonical topic URL and a set of resources with named filters that servers can support to enable subscriptions to patient-focused data.
+The _Patient Data Feed_ is an optional feature for servers implementing US Core.
+Servers can implement a Patient Data Feed to allow clients to receive FHIR Subscription Notifications when changes occur to patient-oriented data.

+This specification defines a canonical topic URL, subscription filters, and conformance requirements for the Patient Data Feed.

 ## 2. Canonical Topic URL